 Specific Exercises to Practice

-Beyond basic contractions, specific exercises accelerate recovery:
+Beyond basic contractions, targeted exercises can accelerate recovery:

 Medical Follow-up Importance